 One of the surprising elements of both volumes was the appendices Keller shares.
 Each volume includes a detailed structure of the chunk of Romans being covered and also goes deeper on certain theological topics (in 1-7 it is idolatry and the New Perspective on Paul, while in 8-16, Keller dives into sovereignty and election that arise from Romans 8-11).
 Each appendix provides a thorough, thoughtful, and accessible treatment of their subjects as possible in less than a dozen pages.

 I work for an organization that trains pastors in expository preaching because I believe the Bible clearly understood and applied brings life to those who hear it.
 The same goes for expository guides like Romans 1-7 for You and Romans 8-16 for You.
 These books make Scripture and our response to Scripture both crystal clear and “more desirable than gold” (Psalm 19:10).

-For that reason, along with Keller’s powerful communication of the message of Romans, I cannot help but give both volumes of Keller’s Romans for You Series my highest recommendation and say that this type of book is the most useful thing you could read other than the Bible.
+For that reason, along with Keller’s powerful communication of the message of Romans, I cannot help but give both volumes of Keller’s Romans for You Series my highest recommendation and say that this type of book might be the most useful thing you read other than the Bible.
 I recommend these practical books for Bible study leaders and all Christians wanting to dig deeper in Scripture but not be overwhelmed with overly academic or technical commentaries.

 Title: Romans 8-16 For You

 Author: Timothy Keller

 *This book was provided by Cross Focused Reviews in exchange for a fair review.